Murtadha22/WeatherAppScreenJetpackCompose/README.md

   Includes location details, control button, and profile image with custom shadow effects.

 - **Current Weather Details**
-  Displays temperature, weather condition, and the day’s summary.
+  Displays temperature, weather conditions, and the day’s summary.

 - **Air Quality Section**
   Highlights air quality metrics like real feel, wind speed, and more.

 - **Weekly Weather Forecast**
-  Provides a clean overview of the upcoming days' weather with colorful indicators.
+  Provides a clear overview of the weather in the upcoming days with colorful indicators.

 ---